Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-2/01-exploratory-analysis.md

 ### Introduction

 Before running a differential expression analysis, it is good practice to explore the relationships between samples based on their gene global gene expression profiles.
-This analysis allows perform several quality control checks such as confirming that replicates cluster together, or the dataset is free from batch effects.
+This analysis allows us to perform several quality control checks such as confirming that replicates cluster together, or the dataset is free from batch effects.
 Furthermore, these analyses allow us to build expectations for our DE analysis.